Climb a Coast Redwood

 1. Tallest Tree on Earth

 Coast redwood trees are the tallest trees on the planet.
 They can grow to 300 feet high or more, as compared to the tallest pine tree at 268 feet or the tallest tanoak at 162 feet.
-The tallest recorded redwood tree in the Santa Cruz Mountains is Big Basin Redwoods State Park’s “Mother of the Forest” at 329 feet high which is just 50 feet shy of the tallest tree on earth, the redwood known as “Hyperion” 1.
+The tallest recorded redwood tree in the Santa Cruz Mountains is Big Basin Redwoods State Park’s “Mother of the Forest” at 329 feet high which is just 50 feet shy of the tallest tree on earth, the redwood known as “Hyperion” see footnote number 1.
 All this magnificence in height, and yet a typical redwood’s root system is only 6 to 12 feet deep.
 Redwoods create the strength to withstand powerful winds and floods by extending their roots outwards, up to 100 feet wide from the trunk, and living in groves where their roots can intertwine.
 A redwood can’t grow to be the tallest tree on earth alone.
 It needs the support and protection of other trees in the forest to grow tall—holding carbon and providing plant and wildlife habitat every inch of the way.
 That’s why it’s so important to protect and connect forest lands so the trees can thrive together.

 photo by I. Bornarth